-- Ensure staff maintain physical distancing from each other, which is critical to reducing transmission between adults. - If determined necessary by Principal to accommodate more students who need in-person instruction in a classroom, recent evidence indicates that in-person instruction can occur safely without minimum physical distancing requirements when other mitigation strategies (e.g. masking) are implemented.
+- CDPH recommends focusing on the other mitigation strategies provided in this guidance instead of implementing minimum physical distancing requirements for routine classroom instruction. - If practicable, ensure staff maintain physical distancing from each other, which is critical to reducing transmission between adults. - If determined necessary by Principal to accommodate more students who need in-person instruction in a classroom, recent evidence indicates that in-person instruction can occur safely without minimum physical distancing requirements when other mitigation strategies (e.g. masking strong recommendations, vaccination or public health policies based on CDC community levels of COVID-19 infection) are implemented.
 This is consistent with CDC K-12 School Guidance - Post signage in high-visibility areas to remind students and staff these and other prevention measures.